jlacar/jlacar.github.io/agile/make-sense-of-points.md

 As you can see, I am unable to make sense of Story Points and Velocity, much less do any calculations with them using dimensional analysis.
 That whole exercise was a non-starter because without clear units of measure, dimensional analysis or any calculation involving Story Points and Velocity is literally impossible.

 I therefore conclude that from a mathematical perspective, Velocity and Story Point calculations make no sense.
-Since logic is mathematical, it also follows that Velocity and Story Points are also illogical.
+Since logic is mathematical, it follows that Velocity and Story Points are also illogical.

 Please prove me wrong.